foxriver76/ioBroker.denon/README.md

 4. Now you can see the adapter configuration page --> type in the ip-address of your DENON AVR
 ![Adapter Configuration](/documentation/fillInIp.png)
 5. Click on Save & Close

+### Network Setup of AV Receiver

+1. Press SETUP button, then Menu appears on FL-display(and GUI)
+2. Select "Network" --> "Settings"
+3. Set parameters described below

+   *DHCP: "ON" (Use this setting when DHCP server is on the local network.)*

+   *IP Address: When <DHCP> sets "Off”, please set IP address.*

+   *Subnet Mask: When <DHCP> sets "Off", please set Subnet Mask.*

+   *Gateway: Set the address of Gateway when Gateway is on the local network.*

+   *Primary DNS: Do not set this parameter.*

+   *Second DNS: Do not set this parameter.*

+   *Proxy: Set this parameter "Off".*

+4. Press SETUP button, then Menu appears on FL-display (and GUI)
+5. Select “Network" --> Network Control/IP Control"
+6. Set this parameter to "Always On".

 ## Usage
 Take note, that the AVRs can only manage a single telnet connection.
 If you are having an active telnet connection e. g. with the javascript adapter, the AVR will refuse the connection of this adapter.